-There are a number of seperate areas to camp at along Silver Hope Creek.
+There are a number of separate areas to camp at along Silver Hope Creek.
 The sites are secluded and private which is great, but there are no amenities other than a fire pit.
-This is a great place to spend a night or two but I wouldn’t recommend it for long term camping.
+This is a great place to spend a night or two but I wouldn’t recommend it for long-term camping.

 A small campground with three sites.
 Overall I wouldn’t recommend this site, it is hard to find, roads are bad and there are no amenities.

 Dirt road in, 4WD recommended but not essential.

 I wouldn’t recommend this site for long-term camping.